Kia Cee'd: Exhaust Emission Control System / Description and operation

 Other information:

-Kia Cee'd JD Service Manual: Rear Seat Belt Buckle Repair procedures
+Kia Cee'd JD Service Manual: Front Seat Belt Buckle Repair procedures

 Replacement 1.
-Remove the rear seat cushion assembly.
-(Refer to Rear Seat - "Rear Seat Assembly") 2.
-Disconnect the rear seat belt buckle connector (B).
-3. Loosen the mounting bolt, and ...
+Remove the front seat assembly.
+(Refer to Front Seat - "Front Seat Assembly") 2.
+Disconnect the front seat belt buckle connector wiring (A).
+3. After loosening the ...

 © 2017-2025 www.kceed.com